YaronKoresh/definers/README.md

 ## Maintainer

-Definers is maintained by Yaron Koresh.
+Definers is owned and maintained by Yaron Koresh.